Easton Road PFC Site

 Pursuant to its authority under the Hazardous Sites Cleanup Act of 1988 (HSCA), DEP is investigating the Easton Road PFC site in Doylestown, Plumstead and Buckingham townships.
 In May 2016, after a public supply well was found to contain combined concentrations of PFOA and PFOS that exceeded the 70 parts per trillion (ppt) Health Advisory Level (HAL) established by EPA, DEP immediately took steps to begin a thorough investigation of the surrounding area.

-Between May 2016 and October 2017, DEP collected samples from 305 private wells.
+Between May 2016 and April 2018, DEP has collected samples from approximately 320 private wells.
 Results of this sampling ranged from non-detect (ND) to 229 ppt combined for PFOA/PFOS.
 DEP has identified a localized area of concern within Doylestown Township where the highest concentrations of PFOA/PFOS have been discovered.
 There are currently 8 homes that have exceeded the HAL.
 DEP is supplying bottled water to 5 of these residential properties that are exceeding the HAL, and 3 other properties have elected to privately install filtration systems at their own expense to mitigate this contamination.

-Beginning the week of January 22nd, 2018, DEP will be working with its contractor to install approximately 7 monitoring wells within the localized area of concern in Doylestown Township.
-The purpose of these monitoring wells is to aid DEP in determining the nature and extent of groundwater contamination beneath the site area
+DEP working in conjunction with its contractor, recently completed the installation of 7 groundwater monitoring wells within the localized area of concern in Doylestown Township.
+The purpose of these monitoring wells is to aid DEP in determining the nature and extent of groundwater contamination beneath the site area.
+DEP’s contractor concluded the first round of monitoring well sampling at the end of April 2018.

 DEP will use the data from those monitoring wells and residential well sampling to propose a response action to provide impacted homes with an acceptable source of potable water.
 All information that the DEP utilizes in formulating the proposal will be incorporated into the Administrative Record.
 The Administrative Record will be open for public comments for 90-days, during which time a public hearing will be held.